Achilles tendon injury

 An Achilles tendon injury is an injury that happens to the largest tendon in the human body: the fibrous tissue that connects the two large muscles in the back of your calf with your heel bone.
 These muscles (the gastrocnemius and the soleus) create the power needed to push off with your foot or rise up on your toes.

 Although your Achilles tendon can withstand forces of 1,000 pounds or more, it is the tendon most frequently injured by professional athletes and weekend athletes alike, according to the American Academy of Orthopaedic Surgeons (AAOS).
-An Achilles tendon injury can range from a mild case of tendonitis (inflammation and swelling) to a more serious rupture or tear that requires repair surgery.
+An Achilles tendon injury can range from a mild case of tendinitis (inflammation and swelling) to a more serious rupture or tear that requires repair surgery.
 The AAOS reports that an acute Achilles tendon rupture affects an estimated 5.5 to 9.9 of every 100,000 people in North America each year.

 - Mild pain after exercise or running that gradually worsens